-On last autumn’s Golden Days festival programme I spotted two bouts of German cabaret songs, at Frederiksberg’s Revymuseet and Riddersalen, where, hold the front page!
+Back in 2015 I spotted two bouts of German cabaret songs on the Golden Days programme, at Frederiksberg’s Revymuseet (now Alhambra) and in Riddersalen, where, hold the front page!
 Brecht sat at the back during the final rehearsals for the Round Heads and Pointy Heads premiere on 4 November 1936.
-The thing itself even got a performance in Den Sorte Diamant, as part of an Eisler 2015 conference.
+The play even got a performance in Den Sorte Diamant, as part of a Hanns Eisler conference.

-It turns out that Brecht lived in Svendborg, a fair sized town (pop: 26K) on the drive-through island of Fyn, from June 1933 to April 1939.
+It turns out that Brecht lived in Svendborg, a fair-sized town (pop: 27K) on the drive-through island of Fyn, from June 1933 to April 1939.
 He was invited to Denmark by journalist and writer Karin Michaëlis, who during the 1930s had several German emigrants as houseguests in her house on the nearby island of Thurø.

-While in Svendborg Brecht wrote Mother Courage, The life of Galileo (with the figure of Galilei initially based on Niels Bohr) and The good person of Szechwan, and was visited by Hanns Eisler and klaxon!
-Walter Benjamin.
+While in Denmark Brecht wrote Mother Courage, The life of Galileo (with the figure of Galilei initially based on Niels Bohr) and The good person of Szechwan, and was visited by not least Hanns Eisler and Walter Benjamin.
 The Brecht family also had a summer house in Dragør (update: according to Ekstra Bladet of the 29 September 1934 the Brechts spent that summer at Dragør Badehotel, which feels more likely).
-In 1939 they upped sticks to an island near Stockholm, then to Finland, ending up in the USA from 1941-47.
+In the spring of 1939 they upped sticks to an island near Stockholm, then to Finland, ending up in the USA from 1941-47.

 In the dark times